J.P. Crawford Player Props: Mariners vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff is 23rd in MLB with a collective 8.2 strikeouts per nine innings.
+- The 8.3 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 23rd in the league.

-- The Diamondbacks have the 25th-ranked team ERA among all league pitching staffs (4.69).
+- The Diamondbacks have the 26th-ranked team ERA across all league pitching staffs (4.70).

-- Diamondbacks pitchers combine to rank 22nd in baseball in home runs surrendered (128 total, 1.2 per game).
+- Diamondbacks pitchers combine to allow 128 total home runs at a clip of 1.2 per game (to rank 22nd in the league).

-- Henry (5-3) gets the starting nod for the Diamondbacks in his 16th start of the season.
-He has a 4.01 ERA in 83 2/3 innings pitched, with 58 strikeouts.
+- Pfaadt makes the start for the Diamondbacks, his eighth of the season.
+He is 0-4 with an 8.81 ERA and 27 strikeouts through 31 2/3 innings pitched.

-- In his most recent appearance on Friday, the left-hander threw 4 1/3 innings against the Cincinnati Reds, allowing three earned runs while surrendering four hits.
+- In his last appearance on Saturday, the righty tossed six innings against the Cincinnati Reds, giving up three earned runs while surrendering four hits.

-- The 25-year-old has put up an ERA of 4.01, with 6.3 strikeouts per nine innings, in 16 games this season.
-Opponents have a .252 batting average against him.
+- The 24-year-old has an ERA of 8.81, with 7.7 strikeouts per nine innings, in seven games this season.
+Opponents have a .316 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.